The Pack (1977 film): Plot

-The movie opens with a horse grazing in a small clearing in the middle of the forest.
-He is alerted by an unknown and unseen presence stalking him, which causes him to gallop for the protection of the trees.
-He is followed by some unknown enemies who are chasing him, before they surround him and prepare to attack.
+The movie opens with a horse grazing in the middle of a forest.
+He is alerted by an unknown presence stalking him, which causes him to gallop for the protection of the trees.
+He is followed by some unknown enemies who are chasing him, before they surround him, and prepare to attack.

-Meanwhile, a boy and his parents, the last of the summer tourists, leave their dog behind, believing that to be better than taking him to the dog pound.
-Later that day, he is found by a pack of feral dogs, most of whom were abandoned pets also belonging to summer tourists.
-Their leader, a massive golden-haired mongrel, immediately accepts the dog into the pack.
+Meanwhile, a boy and his parents leave their dog behind, believing it will be better than taking him to the dog pound.
+Later that day, he is found by a pack of feral dogs, most of whom were abandoned pets.
+Their leader, a massive golden-haired mongrel, immediately accepts the dog into their pack.

 Jerry has moved to Seal Island with his new wife, Millie, and their two sons.
-They also brought along their family dog, a German Shepherd named Riley.
-While dropping off some garbage at the island junkyard, Jerry's dog chases after a rabbit into the trees, but is attacked by an unknown creature and is injured.
-When Jerry goes back to see what it was that attacked Riley, he discovered that it was a feral dog, who had apparently also stole the rabbit that his dog was chasing.
-He immediately sent word to the other residents on the island, including the old hermit Mr. McMinnimee, to keep a watchful eye out for the dog and kill it if they ever see it again.
+They also brought along their family dog, a German Shepherd, named Riley.
+While going to the island junkyard, Jerry's dog chases after a rabbit into the trees, but is attacked by an unknown creature.
+When Jerry goes back to see what it was that attacked Riley, he discovered that it was a feral dog.
+He immediately communicated with other residents on the island, including the old hermit Mr. McMinnimee, to keep a watchful eye out for that dog and kill it if they ever see it again.

 McMinnimee, who lives in a cabin alone with his German Shepherd Zsa Zsa, soon learns of the wild dog and returns to his home.
-When a storm hit the island one evening, Zsa Zsa starts up a riot and tries to break out.
-Armed with his rifle, the old man opens the door to his cabin and tries to find out who is intruding onto his property.
+When a storm hit the island, Zsa Zsa is startled and tries to break out.
+Armed with his rifle, the old man opens the door to his cabin to see who is intruding onto his property.
 Zsa Zsa bolts out into the front yard, but is suddenly attacked by the golden-haired mongrel and several other feral dogs.

-McMinnimee is too late to save his dog from the pack, though he manages to shoot and kill a collie, one of the pack members, but the dogs won't stop until they get their meal.
-As he tries to secure the door and windows to his house, the dogs break through one of the windows and begins eating the old man alive.
+McMinnimee is too late to save his dog from the pack, though he manages to shoot and kill one of the pack members, but the dogs won't stop until they eat their kill.
+As he tries to secure the doors and windows to his house, the dogs break through one of the windows and begin eating the old man alive.